 Guest Posts on Blogs

-Traditional press releases usually don’t fly with bloggers, unless it’s truly news that their readers will be interested in.
+Traditional press releases usually don’t fly with bloggers, unless it’s truly something that their readers will be interested in.
 When sending a press release to a blogger, tell them briefly why you think their readers will appreciate the information.
-If you can’t come up with anything more substantial than “we’re providing content for you at no charge”, it’s not something you should be sending to a niche blogger.
-All bloggers see through that “free content” thing, by the way, so don’t insult their intelligence.

-Invitations to be interviewed are usually extended by the blogger, but it can’t hurt to mention that you’re available.
+Invitations to be interviewed are usually extended by the blogger, but it can’t hurt to mention that you’re available and what your specialties are.

 Once you’ve been mentioned on a blog, promote it with pride via social media or on your corporate blog.
 A note of thanks to the blogger is also the kind of gesture that promotes good will and keeps the door open.